bertrik/nyancat/README.md

 =======

 ![nyancat](nyancat.gif)

 ![pacman](pacman.gif)

-C project for generating an animated gif suitable for display on an 80x8 led banner
+C project for generating an animated gif for display on an 80x8 RGB led banner